 All supports are delivered in the community and reflect each person’s strengths, needs, interests and desires.

 Through a process called “discovery”, SEEC staff work with people supported, their family members, and others important in their lives, to help them chart out how they would like to use their services to obtain their personal goals.

 Discovery involves on-going dialogue with the person and with people significant in his or her life.
 Staff observations and interactions with the person in familiar and novel community experiences also inform the Discovery process.
 This customized process is used to identify employment, recreational, and educational opportunities in each person’s local community which match his or her interests and skills.
 Findings of the Discovery process are used to develop a Person-Centered Plan of individualized goals for:

 The Person-Centered Plan builds upon a person’s interests and career goals and matches them to the resources and economic requirements of their local community.
 Staff facilitate implementation of the plan and independence in the community.
 Through this process, the people SEEC supports are able to live and thrive.

-People receiving Community and Employment Network (CEN) supports spend their entire day in the community.
+People receiving Individual Supports spend their entire day in the community.
 Half of each day is spent working, volunteering, or participating in job-readiness activities.
 The other half is filled with educational, leisure and fitness activities.
 Both the Individual Supports Program and the Community Living Program, for those who require more traditional community residential services, operate under the Supported Living Department.